 More than 10 million Chinese visited Europe as tourists last year.
 Each of them is spending more than € 500 on average per day on luxury products.
 Shopeur is providing first-class shopping services for these clients.

-The German-Chinese network DC-HUB sends six German start-ups in September for four weeks to Shanghai within their Start-up Class 2018.
+The German-Chinese network DC-HUB sent six German startups in September for four weeks to Shanghai within their Start-up Class 2018.
 Johannes Sréter, co-founder and CEO of Shopeur, talked to SUPERIOR Business before he left for Shanghai.
 The interview is also part of the Superior Magazine # 64 digital issue, which is also available as print and download.

 Johannes, you are one of the founders of Shopeur.
 Who are your co-founders?
 Why did you decide to connect and work together?